-U.S. GOVERNMENT & CIVICS - Course # G04H12 1⁄2 Credit: 11th
+U.S. GOVERNMENT & CIVICS - Course # G04H12 1/2 Credit: 11th

 Students will study the purposes, principles, and practices of American government as established by the United States Constitution.
 Students will learn the structure and processes of the government of the state of Tennessee and local governments.
 Students will recognize their rights and responsibilities as citizens as well as how to exercise these rights and responsibilities at the local, state, and national levels.

-This course can be used for compliance with T.C.A. § 49-6-1028, in which all districts must ensure that a project-based civics assessment is given at least once in grades 4-8 and once in grades 9-12.
+This course can be used for compliance with T.C.A. § 49-6-1028, in which all districts must ensure that a project-based civics assessment is given at least once in grades 9-12.

-US GOVERNMENT AP - Course # G04H26 1⁄2 Credit: 11th
+U.S. GOVERNMENT HONORS - Course # G04H12HON

-Prerequisite: Must have 3.5 GPA.
+1⁄2 Credit: 11th Prerequisite: Must have 3.0 GPA